microsoft/rat-sql/README.md

 **2020-08-14:**
 - The Docker image now inherits from a CUDA-enabled base image.
 - Clarified memory and dataset requirements on the image.
+- Fixed the issue where token IDs were not converted to word-piece IDs for BERT value linking.

 ## Usage